 Honestly, I wasn’t really prepared when I first started my solo travels.
-But the experiences have finally unravelled my wanderlust, hence motivating me to explore the world even more till this day.
+But the experiences have finally unleashed my wanderlust, hence motivating me to explore the world even more till this day.

 3. It’s okay to be alone

 I’m the kind of traveller who always travels alone.
 But I do enjoy some company while I’m on the road.
 I prefer to travel by myself and meet people along the way.
-Yes, I’m an extreme extrovert, but I also enjoy some times alone now and then.
+Yes, I’m an extreme extrovert, but I also enjoy some time alone every now and then.

 Travelling has taught me that no matter where I am and no matter what I do, it’s okay to be alone.
 In fact, it has made me stronger and more independent.
 A close friend of mine used to tell me that life is a like a train journey.
-He said that as he often watched me say goodbye to my travel friends who came and left, from time to time —because they’re travellers.
-Just like me.
-And it’s perfectly okay for us to hop in and out of each other lives.
+He said that as he often watched me say goodbye to my travel friends who came and left, from time to time — because they’re travellers — just like me.
+And it’s perfectly okay for us to hop in and out of each other’s lives.
 Because in this world, we’re born alone and we die alone.

-As Orson Welles quoted “We’re born alone, we live alone, we die alone.
+As quoted by Orson Welles, “We’re born alone, we live alone, we die alone.
 Only through our love and friendship can we create the illusion for the moment that we’re not alone.”

 4. We’re not always alone